baltermia/discord-guest-book/README.md

 To create a Bot and recieve the Token head to [discord.com/developers](https://discord.com/developers/)

 # Database
-The databases source code is in the main git-repo: [lyne/m426/Database](https://github.com/lyne/m426/Database/)
+The databases source code is in the main git-repo: [lyne/m426/Database](https://github.com/lyne/m426/Database/) (private repo)
 ## 1. Install XAMPP
 A MySql Database is used.
 So for the database to work, you first need to download XAMPP: [apachefriends.org/download.html](https://www.apachefriends.org/download.html)
 Download the executeable and install XAMPP on your machine following the steps of the installatin file.